jlbellido/display_modes_example/README.md

 # Display modes example

-This is a example module for showing how we can define and manage display modes in Drupal 8 during the talk ["Sácale el jugo a los display modes"] at [DrupalCamp Spain Granada 2016]
+This is a example module for showing how we can define and manage display modes in Drupal 8 during the talk ["Get the most out of display modes"]

 ## Features
 This module provides the following components and examples: